SaffetGokcenSen/saffetgokcensen.github.io/_posts/2022-02-03-an-example-for-the-application-of-the-do-calculus.md

 title: An Example For The Application Of The Do-calculus
 ---
 ## Introduction
+First of all, this article is best viewed in Chromium and Google Chrome browsers.
+Some characters are not rendered correctly in Firefox.
 The computation of a causal effect by means of the do-calculus is elaborated on.
 The causal effect computation to be elaborated on is the fifth task on page 88 of [1].
 ## The Causal Effect Computation
 There is a simple causal model whose directed acyclic graph (DAG) is given in the Figure 1.
 <figure>